Flexibility and Convenience for Busy People

 Course Formats

-The College uses Canvas as the course management system for all online courses.
-Just as you have become familiar with the arrangement of a classroom on campus, you will become familiar with the features of an online classroom within Canvas.
-Read More
+In addition to face-to-face courses, PGCC offers a variety of eLearning course options.
+The College uses Canvas as the learning management system.
+Just as you have become familiar with the arrangement of a classroom on campus, you will become familiar with Canvas features.

 Online

+Online courses allow you the flexibility to study and complete classwork from a location of your choosing.
 Using a computer at home, work, or a public place, you will log in to class to receive course information, view course content, submit assignments, and have discussions with your instructor and fellow students.
-Read More

 Not all online courses offered at PGCC are entirely online.
-We also offer Hybrid/Online courses that have scheduled on-campus meeting dates and times with online course activities.
+You can also register for hybrid courses that have scheduled on-campus meeting dates and times with online course activities.
 The number of on-campus meetings varies - some courses only meet once a month, while others may meet every week.
-Read More

 Online Course Options